 Paul G. McKenna and Renata Romanowicz.

-The following two books provide much more background information about the algorithms, models and general approach, including numerous case study examples:
+The following books provide background information about the algorithms, models and general approach, including numerous case study examples:

 C. James Taylor, Arun Chotai and Peter C. Young, True Digital Control: Statistical Modelling and Non-Minimal State Space Design, John Wiley & Sons, 2013.